 Self Pay Options

-Some of our patients pay out of pocket for their bariatric surgery.
+Some patients’ may have an insurance plan, that does not cover the cost for bariatric surgery.
 If your insurance does not cover weight-loss surgery, it won’t pay for it even if you have serious medical problems related to obesity.

-At our seminar you attend, payment arrangements are discussed as any financing we are currently offering.
+At the seminar you attend, payment arrangements are discussed as any financing we are currently offering.
 Over time, the insurance options and pricing may change.

 Package Pricing for Self Pay Patients: